christianjtr/tv-app/README.md

 **Scripts:**

-Prior to executing these scripts, you must run **npm install** in the directory you just downloaded/cloned the codebase.
+Before executing these scripts, you must run **npm install** in the directory you just downloaded/cloned the codebase.

 ```shell
 # Run the entire development environment for both client and server tiers